-Rabbi Elyssa Joy Auster is delighted to return for the SRQ Jews Without Borders 2015 Open Door High Holy Days, after an uplifting, moving, and spiritual time together in 2014.
+Rabbi Elyssa Joy Auster is delighted to return for the SRQ Jews Without Borders Open Door High Holy Days, after an uplifting, moving, and spiritual time together last year.

 Rabbi Elyssa is the Rabbi and Director of Jewish Life at the JCC of Greater Washington.
 Before coming to the Washington DC area, Rabbi Elyssa served as the Rabbi and sole clergy for Temple Judea, a Conservative congregation in Ft.
 Myers Florida, where she was a United Synagogue of Conservative Judaism two-time grant winner for Young Adult programming.

 After completing a BA at Brandeis University and a Masters of Theological Studies at Boston University School of Theology (where she studied alongside those entering the Methodist ministry), Rabbi Elyssa went on to pursue her love of God and Torah in the rabbinate.
 She received rabbinic smicha and a Masters of Jewish Education from Hebrew College of Newton, MA in 2011.
 While still in school, she held the pulpit of a Reform congregation in Fairbanks, Alaska over the course of three years.
 Rabbi Elyssa has also served as rabbi, cantor, and Jewish educator in Massachusetts, Illinois, and Ohio.